demisto/content/Packs/HPEArubaClearPass/Integrations/HPEArubaClearPass/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### aruba-clearpass-endpoints-list
 ***
 Get a list of endpoints.
+An endpoint device is an Internet-capable hardware device on a TCP/IP network (e.g. laptops, smart phones, tablets, etc.)

 #### Base Command